-Repurchase at Option of the Holder on Specified Dates
+Repurchase at Option of the Holder on Specified Dates....

-at our option choose to pay the repurchase price for any such notes in cash or in shares of common stock (valued as described herein) or any combination thereof.
+Holders may require us to repurchase the notes on June 15 of 2010, 2013 and 2018 at a repurchase price equal to 100% of their principal amount, plus accrued and unpaid interest, if any.
+We may 2 at our option choose to pay the repurchase price for any such notes in cash or in shares of common stock (valued as described herein) or any combination thereof.
 Should we be required to repurchase the notes at any of the redemption dates, it is our policy that we would satisfy the requirement in cash.
-See "Description of Notes - Repurchase at Option of the Holder on Specified Dates."
+See "Description of Notes -- Repurchase at Option of the Holder on Specified Dates."

-Repurchase at Option of the Holder Upon a
+Repurchase at Option of the Holder Upon a Change in Control.....

-Change in Control

-In certain circumstances involving a change in control (as described under "Description of Notes - Repurchase at Option of the Holder Upon a Change in Control") prior to maturity, holders may require us to purchase all or a portion of their notes for cash at a repurchase price equal to 100% of their principal amount, plus accrued and unpaid interest, if any.
-See "Description of Notes - Repurchase at Option of the Holder Upon a Change in Control."
+In certain circumstances involving a change in control (as described under "Description of Notes -- Repurchase at Option of the Holder Upon a Change in Control") prior to maturity, holders may require us to purchase all or a portion of their notes for cash at a repurchase price equal to 100% of their principal amount, plus accrued and unpaid interest, if any.
+See "Description of Notes -- Repurchase at Option of the Holder Upon a Change in Control."